ahuggins/docs-1/docs/03-usage/search/04-filters.md

 Starting with Lyra `v0.4.8`, you can use the `filters` interface to filter the search results.

-As for now, filters are only available for numeric properties.
+Filters are available for both numeric and boolean properties.

 If we consider the following schema: